LyfeOnEdge/unofficial-appstore/README.md

  - Self-updater

 #### Future plans:
+ - Add sorting to lists
+ - Thread window drawing
+ - Improve look and feel with google's material design
+ - Add "esc" and "backspace" as hotkeys to exit the details window
  - Direct memloader integration (SD only) for installation directly over usb

 # How to run: